 Character Meet and Greets during a Mommy and Me trip to Walt Disney World

-Character Meet and Greets are back!
+Character Meet and Greets are available at all the parks.
 For those of you who love interacting with characters up close and personal, this is great news.
 There are a lot of fun ways to add character interactions to your mommy and my trip.
 You can choose a theme, like princesses or the fab five, and try to meet them all.
 You can be sure to meet one character at each park.
 Or you can just wing it and meet whoever you see!

 Did you know that Walt Disney World has two miniature golf courses?
 Many times when you book a vacation package, you can even get a voucher for free miniature golf!
 Fantasia Gardens is located behind Epcot and is an easy 15-20 minute walk from the International Gateway there, And Winter Summerland is located by Blizzard Beach, and you can generally catch a Disney bus to take you there.

 If you’re staying on Walt Disney World property, every resort has Movies Under the Stars.
 Disney movies are played on a large screen outside.
 The location is different for each resort, and you can find the schedules usually by the lobby or pool.
 It’s free to attend and is a great way to just relax at the end of a long Park day.
 We know though, that sometimes when you’re traveling with a larger group, finding time to relax can be difficult.
 So take this time to grab a drink or snack from the food court, curl up on the lawn and end the night on a calm note.
 My daughter and I love making time to see Movies Under the Stars when we can!